 Day of Arrival to Lodge:

-Departure from Smithers to Spatsizi Wilderness Lodge is scheduled between 8:30 am and 9:30 am, weather dependent.
-You will make this 200 air mile journey to the lodge (2 hours, 30 minutes) in a DeHavilland Otter fitted with floats.
+Departure from Smithers to Spatsizi River Outfitters is scheduled between 8:30 am and 9:30 am, weather dependent.
+You will make this 200 air mile journey to the lodge (about an hour) in a floatplane.

-Two or three anglers will have the option of camping overnight at the Firesteel River (Tatlatui Park) to enjoy two days of the finest dry fly fishing.
+Everyone will have the option of staying overnight at the Firesteel River Cabin (Tatlatui Park) to enjoy two days of the finest dry fly fishing.

 Full Fishing Days: